yueguoguo/Azure-R-Interface/README.md

 * Use of `AzureSMR` package for operating Azure instances within R session.
 * Scalable analytics on DSVM cluster under Microsoft R Server computing context.
+* A predictive maintenance use case is demonstrated.

 ### demo 2 - Sentiment analysis with Microsoft Cognitive Services.

 * Apply Microsoft Cognitive Services with `cognitiveR` package for sentiment analysis on text data.
 * Experimental analytics on DSVM with R interface object.
+* An employee churn prediction use case is presented.

 ### demo 3 - Coming soon.
 * ...